cobaltwebtech/cobalt-prod-site/README.md

 ### Added Features

+- [x] **Tailwind Upgraded**:

+  - Tailwind has been upgraded to version 4 with new enhancements and configurations.
+Version 4 brings easier to configure custom theming and utilities in the global.css file.

 - [x] **Astro Icon Integration**:

   - Astro Icon is ready to use, with zero additional configuration.
 The included Icon component allows easy method to inline svgs directly into the Astro project.